Deploying to the App Store

 Here are some errors you might encounter while submitting to the App Store, and the steps you can take to fix them.

-Archive menu option is not visible in Xamarin Studio
+Archive menu option is not visible in Visual Studio for Mac

 Follow the steps above to configure the solution for archiving.
 If you cannot set the startup project correctly, ensure the build configuration is first set to Debug or Release before attempting to change the startup project.
 Then set the build configuration back to AppStore.